gcv/appengine-magic/README.md

 Clojure, but does not explain the details of App Engine semantics.
 Please refer to Google's official documentation for details.

-Please read the [HISTORY](HISTORY.md) file to learn what changed in recent releases.
+Please read the project's HISTORY file to learn what changed in recent releases.